1. Should you choose a custom build or stock solution?

-On the other end of the spectrum, a stock outdoor kitchen provides great balance between cost and customization.
-Manufacturers offer plenty of pre-made options and layouts for them, allowing you to find something you like without breaking the bank.
+On the other end of the spectrum, a stock outdoor kitchen provides a great balance between cost and customization.
+Stock outdoor kitchen manufacturers offer plenty of pre-made options and layouts, allowing you to find something you like without breaking the bank.

 2. What appliances do you want?

 You may also want to consider buying a grill with a built-in safety system.
-A safety system adds helpful protection against gas buildup and uncontrolled combustion.
+A safety system adds effective protection against gas buildup and uncontrolled combustion.

 3. What should the layout include?

 Cross-ventilation is a must.
-You need air to be able move through your kitchen island so gases can escape.
-Beyond that, make sure you include 8 inches of space between your appliances and service access doors in key areas (i.e. below your grill).
+Air needs to be able to move through your kitchen island so gases can escape.
+Beyond that, make sure you include 8-inches of space between your appliances and service access doors in key areas (i.e., below your grill).

 4. Where will you install your outdoor kitchen?

 Don’t place your outdoor kitchen anywhere it might create a fire hazard.
 Your kitchen island can’t be installed underneath a covered patio without a grill vent hood.
 It can also never be installed within an enclosed patio.

 5. How will you handle delivery and installation?

-Also make sure your installer knows what utilities your outdoor kitchen requires, as well as the total BTU ratings of all your appliances to ensure there’s enough gas supply.
+Also, make sure your installer knows what utilities your outdoor kitchen requires, as well as the total BTU ratings of all your appliances to ensure your gas supply can handle the additional output.

 6. What maintenance is required?

 Cover your grill when it’s not in use.
 If you live in a colder climate, you’ll also want to winterize your outdoor kitchen at the end of the fall—turn off your gas supply, clear your gas lines, and bring your refrigerator into the garage.

 Following these steps will set your outdoor kitchen up for success.
 For more detailed information, check out our expanded guide here.
 If you’re ready to get started on the outdoor kitchen of your dreams, call our NFI Certified technical team at (800) 919-1904.